 Prescription Meds.
 Needles (Sharps)

 Prescription Ointments Thermometers

 Patches Aerosol cans

 Meds from businesses/clinics

-Liquid Medications in glass
+Liquid Medications in glass or leak-proof containers

 The Village has an 11:00 p.m. curfew for minors under the age of 16 years.
 Parents will be held accountable for any vandalism that their children do to Village property.
 Please know where your children are and make sure they obey the Curfew Ordinance.